Download 3DGS Render Addon:

 The addon interface is split into three sections.
 We will look at each section individually in greater detail later:

-Buttons and settings here will affect only the active object, if enabled.
+Buttons and settings here will affect only the active object, if one is selected.

 If a 3DGS object is active, this menu will show offering controls for the active object.